 Douglas County Department of Corrections awarded grant for body cameras

-Douglas County Department of Corrections have been awarded a grant for body cameras by the Office of Justice Programs following a successful trial last summer.
+Douglas County Department of Corrections has been awarded a grant for body cameras by the Office of Justice Programs following a successful trial last summer.

 "It's a way for us to enhance our staff safety, as well as improve the confidence the public has in the job we do here every day," said Michael Myers, director of Douglas County Corrections.